popsim-consortium/stdpopsim/docs/tutorial.rst

 What actually *is* being simulated here?
 We can at least find out what the actual population sizes are in the SLiM simulation by asking the simulation to be more verbose.
-Prepending the ``-vv`` flag will request that SLiM print out information every time a demographic event occurs
+Prepending the ``-v`` flag will request that SLiM print out information every time a demographic event occurs
 (helpfully, this also gives us an idea of how quickly the simulation is going):
 This also outputs a fair bit of other debugging output,